thcipriani/train-stats/README.md

 plt.show()
 ```

-    /tmp/ipykernel_555468/2853478908.py:6: UserWarning: The figure layout has changed to tight
+    /tmp/ipykernel_2432010/2853478908.py:6: UserWarning: The figure layout has changed to tight
       plt.tight_layout(pad=5)

-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 39.7% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
-      warnings.warn(msg, UserWarning)
     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 44.7% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)

     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 62.0% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 51.9% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.13/site-packages/seaborn/categorical.py:3399: UserWarning: 42.8% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)